mrsharpoblunto/sharpoblunto.com/_posts/2021-6-8-ender3-setup.md

 ##### Next steps
 I'm now printing pretty reliably good prints with PLA, so the next thing is to familiarize myself with Blender so I can put together some custom 3D models to print.
 The first project I want to tackle is a custom tenting mount for my ZSA Moonlander keyboard - If thats successful I'll post the results up here in future.

+Update: I did end up creating the moonlander bracket.
+You can check it out [here](https://www.thingiverse.com/thing:4881967).
+Its also listed on the ZSA printables page [here](https://www.zsa.io/moonlander/printables/).